samuel-gamelin/Rabbits-and-Foxes/README.md

 ## New features

-- Milestone2: A fully playable GUI implementation of the game!
+- Milestone 2: A fully playable GUI implementation of the game!
   - Parsing user input through mouse clicks
   - Moving pieces on the board
   - Displaying the board to the user